-SCHOOL OF CREATIVE AND PERFORMING ARTS DNCE 405 Intermediate Contemporary Dance II / DNCE 505 Advanced Contemporary Dance I Fall 2020
+SCHOOL OF CREATIVE AND PERFORMING ARTS DNCE 405 Intermediate Contemporary Dance II / DNCE 505 Advanced Contemporary Dance I Fall 2021

-Instructor Office Email Office Hours Heather Ware heather.ware@ucalgary.ca By appointment Day(s),time(s) and location of Class In studio classes: Monday, Tuesday 12.00-13.50 (exception November 3, see below) Asynchronous learning of class material: new material will be posted on or before each Thursday: September 10, 17, 24, October 1, 15, 22, 29, and November 26.
-Students are expected to complete these classes / prepare this material in their own time.
-Synchronous classes: Thursday October 8th, November 19th, and December 3rd, 12.00-13.50 via ZOOM Individual assessment meetings via ZOOM: November 3rd & 5th / 2020 - if it is not your time slot for a meeting, class time will be used to work independently. not your time slot for a meeting, class time will be used to work independently on your midterm movement assignment.
-Fall break, no classes: November 9 -13 / 2020 In studio class location: KNA Gold Gym Learning resources: required readings, textbooks and materials None required

-Learning Technologies There is a D2L site for this course which contains required readings and other relevant and Requirements class resources and materials (see d2L.ucalgary.ca).
+Instructor Office Email Office Hours Heather Ware heather.ware@ucalgary.ca By appointment Day(s),time(s) and location of Class In studio classes: Monday 12:00 - 13:50 Location: KNA AUX, Tuesday and Thursday 12.00-13.50 Location: KNA 163 Individual assessment meetings via ZOOM: November 2nd & 4th/ 2021 - if it is not your time slot for a meeting, class time will be used to work on your movement analysis assignment.
+Fall break, no classes: November 8 -14 / 2021 Learning resources: required readings, textbooks and materials None required Learning Technologies and Requirements There is a D2L site for this course which contains required readings and other relevant class resources and materials (see d2L.ucalgary.ca).
 In order to successfully engage in their learning experiences at the University of Calgary, students taking online, remote and blended courses are required to have reliable access to the following technology: • A computer with a supported operating system, as well as the latest security, and malware updates; • A current and updated web browser; • Webcam (built-in or external); • Microphone and speaker (built-in or external) or headset with microphone; • Current antivirus and/or firewall software enabled; • Broadband internet connection.
 Most current laptops will have a built-in webcam, speaker and microphone.
-Students should also arrange access to a space in which they are able to study and learn class material for the asynchronous classes.
-Prerequisites Dance 307.
-Audition required if Dance 307 was not completed in the previous term.
-Dance 407.
+Prerequisites For DNCE 405 - Dance 307 and audition For DNCE 505 - Dance 407.
 Audition required if Dance 407 was not completed in the previous term.
-Course description DNCE 405: Further intermediate study of the techniques of contemporary dance.
-DNCE 505: Advanced study of the techniques of contemporary dance.
-Students must virtually attend five events from a variety of disciplines.
-Online links will be made available to the students on the D2L site.
-See Assessment Components for Details.